Jiaxiang County

 Jiaxiang County (嘉祥县 (嘉祥縣, Jiāxiáng Xiàn)) is a county in the southwest of Shandong province, People's Republic of China.
 It is under the administration of Jining City.

 The population was 871,920 in 2011.

 The cultural heritage site of the Carved Stones in the Tombs of the Wu Family is in this county.
 In 1961, it was added to the list of national historical and cultural monuments.
 The county is also home to the temple of Zengzi, a Confucian disciple and philosopher.
 The Jining Qufu Airport is located in the southern part of the county.

 Administrative divisions

-As 2012, this county is divided to 8 towns and 7 townships.
+As of 2012, this county is divided to 8 towns and 7 townships.